usmandarusman/pacman/README.md

 4. **Commit and Push**:
     - Push the changes to GitHub.
 The GitHub Actions workflow will run daily, updating the Pac-Man game on your profile.

-For a detailed guide, refer to the author's blog post: [Integrate Pac-Man Contribution Graph into Your GitHub Profile](https://abozanona.me/integrate-pacman-contribution-graph-into-github/)
+For a detailed guide, refer to the blog post: [Integrate Pac-Man Contribution Graph into Your GitHub Profile](https://abozanona.me/integrate-pacman-contribution-graph-into-github/)

 ## Contributing